Sally Davenport

 Sally Jane Davenport is an Aotearoa-New Zealand academic and a full professor at the Victoria University of Wellington.
-She is also Director of the National Science Challenge, Science for Technological Innovation (SfTI).
-SfTI is a 10-year (2014-2024) science investment by the Aotearoa-New Zealand Government with a mission to enhance the capacity of Aotearoa-New Zealand to use physical sciences and engineering for economic growth and prosperity.

 Academic career

 Professor Davenport completed her PhD in 1985 at Victoria University of Wellington, before taking up a post-doctorate at the University of Oxford.
 On her return to New Zealand, Davenport joined the staff at Victoria University of Wellington, rising to full professor.

 Davenport was appointed to the New Zealand Productivity Commission in 2011 and reappointed in 2014.

 In 2018, Davenport was made a Member of the New Zealand Order of Merit.

+She was Director of the Science for Technological Innovation (SfTI), a 10-year (2014–2024) National Science Challenge with the mission to enhance the capacity of New Zealand to use physical sciences and engineering for economic growth and prosperity.